zynomon/err_/README.md

 ## 📄 License

-This project is licensed under the **MIT License** - see the LICENSE file for details.
+This project is licensed under the **apache License** - see the LICENSE file for details.

 ## 🤝 Contributing